AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/configure-system-defaults/create-and-share-default-fvgs.md

    Begin typing the name of specific users, teams, roles, groups, or companies to share the filter, view, or grouping with, then click the name when it appears in the drop-down list.

-   For more information about sharing, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+   For more information about sharing, see [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 1. Click **Save**.